Wabwire-H/GADS-CLOUD-PROJECT/README.md

 5. Use the echo command to verify that the variable is still set: echo $INFRACLASS_PROJECT_ID

-Results:*You should now see the expected value that you set in the config file.*
+Results:You should now see the expected value that you set in the config file.